gravitational/gravity/docs/6.x/cluster.md

 # Cluster Management

-Every cluster created from a cluster image is a fully featured Kubernetes environment.
+Every cluster created from a Gravity cluster image is a fully featured Kubernetes environment.
 It contains the following components:

 1. All user applications that have been packaged into the cluster image.
 2. All Kubernetes daemons like `kube-scheduler`, `kube-apiserver`, and others.
-3. Kubernetes CLI tool: `kubectl`.
+3. The Kubernetes CLI tool: `kubectl`.
 4. The Gravity cluster "hypervisor", called `gravity` for managing the cluster.
 5. The Gravity Authentication Gateway for integrating Kubernetes authentication and SSH access to cluster nodes with corporate identity providers via SSO.